-Research that might be seen as relevant to the Vegetable Project’s work at Albany schools, and especially its proposal to develop an outdoor classroom at Myers Middle School, mostly fits into one of three groupings – reports that explore connections between gardens and academic performance, reports that seek to determine if there are connections between gardens and fruit and vegetable consumption and reports that make connections between interaction with nature and wellbeing in a most generalized way.
+Research that might be seen as relevant to the Vegetable Project’s work at Albany schools, and especially its proposal to develop an outdoor classroom at Myers Middle School, mostly fits into one of three groupings: 1) reports that explore connections between gardens and academic performance, 2) reports that seek to determine if there are connections between gardens and fruit and vegetable consumption and 3) reports that make connections between interaction with nature and wellbeing in a most generalized way.
 The third grouping likely has the broadest implications.

-School gardens and academic performance: Pinning down connections between school gardens and educational outcomes is challenging, due to the myriad approaches to gardening programs and difficulty in observing large enough samples with appropriate control groups over a long enough time.
-Numerous studies, however, point in a positive direction.
+School gardens and academic performance: Pinning down connections between school gardens and educational outcome is challenging, due to the many varied approaches to gardening programs and difficulty in observing large enough samples with appropriate control groups over a long enough time.
+Some studies, however, point in a positive direction.

 Louisiana State University researchers found that a garden-based curriculum boosted science grades in Baton Rouge elementary schools.
 Researchers compared scores on science tests before and after an experimental group was taught from a Junior Master Gardener curriculum for two weeks over the course of the fall semester while control group classes stayed with traditional classroom teaching.
 The researchers documented better performance by students in the experimental group classrooms.